Alumni Spotlight: Ann Yang (SFS'16) and Phil Wong (SFS'15) on turning ugly fruit into delicious juice

-For our latest Hoyapreneur profile, we are excited to sit down with Hoyapreneurs and Co-Founders of Misfit Juicery Ann Yang (F’16) and Phil Wong (F’15) to learn more about how ugly fruit makes delicious juice.
+For our latest Hoyapreneur profile, we are excited to sit down with Hoyapreneurs and Co-Founders of Misfit Juicery Ann Yang (SFS’16) and Phil Wong (SFS’15) to learn more about how ugly fruit makes delicious juice.
 From their very first batch produced in a borrowed blender at the Corp to launching in Whole Foods, these recent grads have taken their business from the Hilltop to stores across the country.

 1. How did you come up with the idea of Misfit Juicery?
 Was it that you were aware of the food waste problem?
 Or did you want to start a Juice company and realize you could solve food waste in the process?